 Click to Enlarge

 Thorlabs' Zero-Order Achromatic Wave Plates are constructed by aligning the fast axis of a birefringent quartz plate with the slow axis of another birefringent plate made from magnesium fluoride or UV sapphire, resulting in a relative phase delay of λ/4 or λ/2 between the two axes.
-The use of crystalline quartz with magnesium fluoride or UV sapphire minimizes the wavelength dependence of the retardation such that a nearly flat spectral response is achieved over the entire operating range of the achromatic wave plate (see the retardance graphs below by clicking on the blue info icon); the average reflectance of these wave plates is less than 0.5% per surface, or less than 1% per surface for the AQWP10M-580.
-This allows these achromatic wave plates to be used over much broader wavelength ranges than our Multi-Order Quartz Wave Plates.
+The use of crystalline quartz with magnesium fluoride or UV sapphire minimizes the wavelength dependence of the retardation such that a nearly flat spectral response is achieved over the entire operating range of the achromatic wave plate (see the example retardance graph to the right).
+This allows these achromatic wave plates to be used over much broader wavelength ranges than our multi-order quartz wave plates.
 These wave plates are designed for use at normal incidence.

 Our achromatic wave plates are assembled by placing an etched stainless steel spacing ring between two birefringent plates and epoxying the three pieces together.
 Adhesive is only applied outside of the clear aperture of the wave plate.
-The fast axis is marked on the three-piece assembly in pencil, in addition to being engraved on the housing.
-If desired, the wave plate can be removed from its housing for use in custom or OEM applications; see the blue Info icons () below for the unmounted diameter and thickness.
-In addition, we have the capability to design and manufacture custom achromatic wave plates with unique operating ranges and component materials; please see the Custom Capabilities tab for more details.
+The fast axis is marked on the three-piece assembly with a line, in addition to being engraved on the housing.
+If desired, the wave plate can be removed from its housing for use in custom or OEM applications; see the blue info icons () below for the unmounted diameter and thickness.
+Once removed, realigning the wave plate to this line on the assembly can be challenging; contact Tech Support if you would like Thorlabs to realign the wave plate as a complimentary service.
+Thorlabs can also produce custom wave plates with no AR coating, a different AR coating, or a different design wavelength than those offered below.
 For further information on using and selecting a wave plate, please see the Selection Guide tab or contact Tech Support.